 Below a baby being bottle-fed by Elsa.
-Today we don't use any onger bottle-feeding but a syringe instead, which turned out to be easier and more controllable.
+Today we don't use any accessible and allowed us, longer bottle-feeding but a syringe instead, which turned out to be easier and actill door to work and more controllable.

 Grigioni and even from the rest of Switzerland.
-On their arrival, the hedgehogs were weak, sick, injured or orphans.
-The following year the number of "guests" doubled.
+On their arrival, the hedgehogs were

 Things developed fast and in 2008 we hosted more than 300 hedgehogs; the SPA Bellinzona could no longer cover our costs, as they have to take care of a large number of animals.
-That's why the Hedgehog Preservation Society was founded on July 5 th, 2008 and we parted from the SPA of Bellinzona, even though we are still cooperating of course.
+That's why the Hedgehog Preservation Society was founded on July 5th, 2008 and we parted from the SPA of Bellinzona, even though we are still cooperating of course.
 From then on the association "The Hedgehog Preservation Society" has become completely independent, not only from the practical standpoint, but also financially.